eth-library/data-assets-pipeline/README.md

 Standard) specifications.
 It processes and manages digital assets within a data archive by extracting metadata from METS files and organizing them into structured SIPs.

-The system utilizes [Dagster](https://dagster.io/) as its core data orchestrator, providing robust workflow management for complex archiving processes.
+The system uses [Dagster](https://dagster.io/) as its core data orchestrator, providing robust workflow management for complex archiving processes.
 The implementation ensures:

 - **OAIS SIP Processing**: Implements the OAIS Submission Information Package model with structured metadata handling